Hoppa till innehållet

 Under the Swedish Companies Act, the resolution of the general meeting to authorise the Board of Directors to resolve on repurchase and transfer of own shares, requires the approval of shareholders representing at least two-thirds of both the number of votes cast and the shares represented at the meeting in order to be valid.

-The Board of Directors of Eolus Vind Aktiebolag (publ) (”Eolus” or the ”Company”) proposes that the AGM resolves on a long-term share savings program for all permanent employees of the Eolus group (the “Share Savings Program 2025”).
-In order to secure the undertakings of Eolus to deliver shares to the participants under the program and to cover the cash flow effects associated with the Share Savings Program 2025, the Board of Directors further proposes that the AGM resolves on delivery arrangements.
-The Board of Directors’ proposal for the Share Savings Program 2025 is set out in A. below, and the proposal for the delivery arrangements is set out in B. below.
+The Board of Directors of Eolus AB (publ) (”Eolus” or the ”Company”) proposes that the AGM 2026 resolves on a long-term share savings program for all permanent employees of the Eolus group (the “Share Savings Program 2026”).
+In order to secure the undertakings of Eolus to deliver shares to the participants under the program and to cover the cash flow effects associated with the Share Savings Program 2026, the Board of Directors further proposes that the AGM resolves on delivery arrangements.
+The Board of Directors’ proposal for the Share Savings Program 2026 is set out in A. below, and the proposal for the delivery arrangements is set out in B. below.

 Background and reasons

-The Board of Directors’ proposal on Share Savings Program 2025 corresponds in principle to the structure of the share savings program adopted by the AGM 2024, with the main difference that the Share Savings Program 2025 does not include any right for the participants to receive so called Matching Shares.
-The Board of Directors is of the opinion that the implementation of the Share Savings Program 2025 is important for Eolus ability to recruit, motivate and retain competent employees.
-By linking the outcome of the proposed program to the development of the Company’s share price, the Share Savings Program 2025 is expected to align the interests of the employees with those of the shareholders in the long-term value growth of the Company and thereby contribute to Eolus’ business strategy and long-term interests.
+The Board of Directors’ proposal on Share Savings Program 2026 corresponds to the structure of the share savings program adopted by the AGM 2025.
+The Board of Directors is of the opinion that the implementation of the Share Savings Program 2026 is important for Eolus ability to recruit, motivate and retain competent employees.
+By linking the outcome of the proposed program to the development of the Company’s share price, the Share Savings Program 2026 is expected to align the interests of the employees with those of the shareholders in the long-term value growth of the Company and thereby contribute to Eolus’ business strategy and long-term interests.

 Eolus’ ambition is to continue to propose programs of a similar nature to future AGMs.